dsl-logo

 What are the current variable mortgage rates?

-• Based on the RBA’s Housing Lending Rates, the average variable home loan rate is: 6.27% p.a.
+• Based on the RBA’s Housing Lending Rates, the average variable home loan rate is: 6.24% p.a. for new loans.

 The best variable rates will vary depending on the type of home loan you need (owner-occupier or investor) and your loan-to-value ratio (LVR).
 Lenders see LVRs lower than 80% as less risky because you’re borrowing less compared to the property's value.
 Lower LVRs typically mean lower rates, and higher LVRs mean higher rates.

-That’s why it’s important to compare loans based on your situation, as the rates lenders advertise may not reflect your borrowing position.
+That’s why it’s important to compare loans based on your situation, as the headline rates lenders advertise may not be what you actually qualify for based on your borrowing position.

 Types of variable home loans explained